Effective Business Letters

 - To the attention of.
 If you are writing a company or company department, you may also want to include an attention line that directs your letter to a specific individual ("Attention: Mr. Benjamin Hayes" or "Attention: Director of Health Benefits").
 The attention line is placed two spaces below the address and two lines above the salutation.
 The salutation itself is directed to the company or department.

 Your salutation is your greeting.
-In most cases, it is a simple “Dear Mr. / Ms. / Mrs. / Dr. _____:”, followed by a colon.
-It is the standard to salute a person in a business letter with the same name form you use in person; so only use a person’s first name only when you know the addressee well or have agreed to correspond on a first-name basis.
+In most cases, it is a simple "Dear Mr. / Ms. / Mrs. / Dr. _____:", followed by a colon.
+It is the standard to salute a person in a business letter with the same name form you use in person; so use a person's first name only when you know the addressee well or have agreed to correspond on a first-name basis.
+If in doubt, start with a formal address and wait to be invited to use a first name.

 What to write when you are addressing a company rather than an identifiable person?
 The old-fashioned "Gentlemen" is obviously unacceptable unless the organization includes no women.
 "Sir and Madam" and "Ladies and Gentlemen" sound stilted.
 "To whom it may concern" is acceptable but rather formal and cliched.
 The best solution is probably to address the company ("Dear Blue Sky Investments") or department ("Dear Investor Relations") or to direct your salutation to a specific position ("Dear Human Resources Director","Dear Sales Representative").